-The ARC met 4 times in the year ended 30 June 2018.
-For details of Directors' attendance at ARC Meetings for the year ended 30 June 2018, refer to the Directors' Report contained within the Annual Report.
+For details of Directors' attendance at ARC Meetings for the year ended 30 June 2020, refer to the Directors' Report contained within the Annual Report.
+The Audit and Risk Committee Charter is available on the Company's website.

 CEO and CFO declaration